aminoa/blog/content/posts/switch-emulation/index.md

 ## Nintendo's Actions against Emulators

-Nintendo has negatively spoken out and taken actions against emulators ever since Nintendo threatened legal action against UltraHLE, an Nintendo 64 emulator, in 1999.
-Nintendo previously had a [webpage](https://archive.ph/aTJpk#selection-975.0-975.37) where it discussed game emulation and ROMs; case in point, it states the *"introduction of emulators created to play illegally copied Nintendo software represents the greatest threat to date to the intellectual property rights of video game developers"*.
-They later updated the webpage
+Nintendo has negatively spoken out and taken actions against emulators ever since they threatened legal action against UltraHLE, an Nintendo 64 emulator, in 1999.[^nintendocomments]

-- 2023: Dolphin (emulator, GameCube/Wii) / Valve vs. Nintendo
+### 2023: Valve taking down Dolphin under Nintendo's Direction

-    - Nintendo's lawyers argue for this.
+When Dolphin, a Nintendo Gamecube/Wii emulator, announced it was coming to Steam, Valve's legal department contacted Nintendo for their approval.
+In response, Nintendo sent a letter to Valve which forwarded it to Dolphin stating that the emulator violates section 1201 of the DMCA by circumventing a technological protection measure by including the Wii Common Key (cryptographic keys used to decrypt Wii games at runtime).
+Dolphin emulator countered by stating that it squarely fell under the reverse engineering exemption stating Dolphin circumvents Wii disc encryption for interopability with Wii games.
+Furthermore, they cite that the exemption permitting sharing of derived information from reverse engineering on including the common key in the emulator.

-    - Dolphin's lawyers argue against this
+### 2024: Nintendo vs. Tropic Haze

-In 2024, Nintendo broke new ground by filing a lawsuit against an emulator (Yuzu which emulates the Nintendo Switch) for the first time.
+- Nintendo broke new ground by filing a lawsuit against an emulator (Yuzu which emulates the Nintendo Switch) for the first time.
 - Primary assertions Nintendo made
 - Yuzu settled, didn't rely on

 ## Why the Recent Action against Ryujinx is a Big Deal